GDSC-DEU/2022-SolutionChallenge-CanDrink/README.md

 <!-- omit in toc -->
 # 2022-SolutionChallenge-CanDrink

-We are aim to a world where blind people have free from the inconvinience of failure of recognizing cans.
+We are aim to a world where visually impaired are able to choice and enjoy drink what they want.

 </div>